How do you first plan the look of a website? As a web designer, you have a wealth of tools to choose from.

 Plus you can show off your pencil skillz: the general public are surrounded by high-quality digital imagery, and think it’s easy to create.
 Impress a potential client by showing them that you can actually draw (“an artist!”) as well as being a digital wizard.

 Despite all the great digital planning tools we have, there’s still something to be said for sketching-out ideas and sticking them to the wall.
-You can share something in many ways, but it’s not the same as handing someone an actual piece of paper.
+You can share a sketchpad online, but it’s not the same as handing someone an actual piece of paper.

 Or what about when there’s no power or signal?
 Or you’re in the kind of place where you’d rather not advertise that you own an expensive electronic device?
 Sketchpad to the rescue!